Mateusz533/flashcards/README.md

 ## Ideas for further development

-- Use Docker container to make project independent on external database
+- Use Docker container
-- Suite flashcard representation and use JPA
+- Configure CI/CD
 - Tidy up all styles using CSS classes and slightly beautify GUI